 What fees are charged to establish electric service?

 - Fees can include a security deposit.
-Typically, the security deposit for residential service will range from $0 to $250.
+Typically, the security deposit for residential service is based on 2x the average at the location service is requested.
 Commercial deposits are based on estimated usage.
-The deposit may be reduced or waived depending on your credit score and/or a positive letter of credit from a former electric provider (may reduce your deposit by $125).
+The deposit may be reduced or waived depending on your credit score and/or a positive letter of credit from a former electric provider.

-- Security deposits are credited to the final bill or may be credited to a regular bill after 12 consecutive months of payments by the due date.
+- Security deposits are credited to the final bill or may be credited to a regular bill after 24 consecutive months of on time payments.

-- For newly constructed homes or buildings please click here.
+- For newly constructed homes or buildings please contact the office.

 What forms of payment does FEC accept?